So you've just won a new client (yay!) — now what?

-5. Creating Client Accounts for Tools Your Agency Uses
+5. Create Client Accounts For Tools Your Agency Uses

-Its very likely that your agency is already using a variety of tools to manage existing clients.
-You should make sure that your Account Manager provides your new client with access to the tools you will be using in the process to manage their account.
+It's very likely that your agency is already using a variety of tools to manage existing clients.
+You should ensure that your Account Manager provides your new client access to the tools you will be using to manage their account.

 Make sure you give a proper explanation of what the tools are and how you will be using them.
-You may also chose to share a taining documentation (if needed).
+You may also choose to share training documentation (if needed).

 If your client is unfamiliar with or has issues with the software you are using, you may want to go that extra mile and schedule a meeting to guide them on the tool(s).